MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 # Young World 3, Unit 1: Schools Around the World

 *This post contains links.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*
+If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 ## Off to Class: Incredible and Unusual Schools Around the World, by Susan Hughes